adrienvallette/AdrienVallette.github.io/_pages/about.md

 I am a 2nd year PhD candidate at [CREST](https://crest.science/),  [Institut Polytechnique de Paris](https://www.ip-paris.fr/en) under the supervision of [Pauline Rossi](https://sites.google.com/site/paulinerossimoulin/home) since September 2023.

 My interest lies broadly in **Demographic Economics** and **Family Economics**.
-More precisely I am working on:
+More precisely I am working on issues related to fertility, marriage, divorce and childlessness and their interactions, using structural models.
-* quantifying and explaining fertility and childlessness
-* the analysis of marriage markets with matching models
-* how the two previous topics interact with each other

-I also worked on optimal taxation and microsimulation as research assistant with [Pierre Boyer](https://pierrecboyer.com/) and on mortality differential as an economist at [**Institut des Politiques Publiques**](https://www.ipp.eu/) during my 1st year of PhD.
+I also worked on optimal taxation and microsimulation as research assistant with [Pierre Boyer](https://pierrecboyer.com/) and on life expectancy inequalities as an economist at [**Institut des Politiques Publiques**](https://www.ipp.eu/) during my 1st year of PhD.

-## Upcomming presentations
+## Conferences

 * [2nd Welfare and Policy Conference (2025)](https://wapsociety.org/event/wap2), Bordeaux (France), May 5-6th
 * [2025 AFÉPOP Conference](https://afepop.fr/en/conference2025/), Marseille (France), May 15-16th